ParrotSec/linux-parrot/Documentation/media/uapi/mediactl/media-types.rst

     *  -  ``MEDIA_ENT_F_PROC_VIDEO_PIXEL_ENC_CONV``
        -  Video pixel encoding converter.
-An entity capable of pixel encoding conversion must have at least one sink pad and one source pad, and convert the encoding of pixels received on its sink pad(s) to a different encoding output on its source pad(s).
+An entity capable of pixel enconding conversion must have at least one sink pad and one source pad, and convert the encoding of pixels received on its sink pad(s) to a different encoding output on its source pad(s).
 Pixel encoding conversion includes but isn't limited